Charlotte Catholic High School: Fine arts

-The school puts on two major theatrical productions per year: a fall drama and a spring musical produced by the drama department.
-The shows are produced on the stage within the gymnasium.
-There are also 2 major productions done per year by the chorus and honors chorus.
-The final production usually has a set of songs done by the graduating seniors of both classes.

-The Marching and Symphonic Bands placed first for their division in the 2009 Providence Cup marching band competition.
-They also won 1st place Marching, 1st place Concert Band, and 1st place Grand Champion in a competition in Orlando's Universal Studios.
-In Ireland, the band performed in the Limerick Marching Showcase, winning Best International Band, and in the Dublin St. Patrick's Day Parade, where the band won Best Overall Band.
-In 2015, the Marching Band swept first-place awards in Class A with an overall score of 80.79 at the Cuthbertson Showcase of Bands, the first such awards won since 2009.
-On Thanksgiving Day, 2016 the band participated in the McDonald's Thanksgiving Day Parade in Chicago, IL.
-As of 2017, the band has ceased performing drilled halftime shows and attending competitions.
+In 2022, the school underwent a $21 million dollar renovation for a fine arts center.

 Controversy

 Principal Healy

 In 2014, Jerry Healy, Charlotte Catholic's principal, resigned amidst speculation that he had been embezzling money from a fund set up to aid lower-income families in sending their children to the school.
 In 2015 Healy pleaded guilty to stealing more than $160,000 from the school as well as the foundation over a seven-year period.
 While prosecutors suggested probation with no action to take him into custody, in April 2016 U.S. District Judge Frank Whitney Jr. sentenced Healy to three months in a halfway house.
 Until this point, Healy was a well-known and well-liked member of the Catholic school system community, having served as principal at Charlotte Catholic for over a decade and working closely with the diocese for 44 years.